nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Deleting an internship application
 1. Deleting an internship application while all internship applications are being shown

    1. Prerequisites: List all internship applications using the `/list` command.
-Multiple internship applications in the list.
+At least two internship applications in the list.

-   1. Test case: `/delete 1`<br>
+   2. Test case: `/delete 1`<br>
       Expected: First application is deleted from the list.
 Details of the deleted application shown.

-   1. Test case: `/delete 0`<br>
+   3. Test case: `/delete 0`<br>
       Expected: No internship application is deleted.
-An error message indicating that the index is invalid.
+An error message should be shown which explains how to use the delete command and what parameters are valid.

-   1. Other incorrect delete commands to try: `/delete`, `/delete x`, `...`, `/delete a` (where x is larger than the list size)<br>
+   4. Other incorrect delete commands to try: `/delete`, `/delete x`, `...`, `/delete a` (where x is larger than the list size)<br>
       Expected: An error message should be shown which explains how to use the delete command and what parameters are valid.

 <br></br>